 IV.
 Life Insurance Trusts, Second Generation Planning.

 A. In General.
 There is a generation-skipping tax on generation-skipping transfers ("GST") which include (1) a direct skip, (2) a taxable distribution or (3) a taxable termination.
-A direct skip occurs when a donor makes a direct transfer to a third generation beneficiary.
-A taxable distribution occurs when a donor makes a trust allowing for contingent distributions to be made to third generation beneficiaries and such contingency occurs.
-In most life insurance trusts scenarios, where the surviving spouse or children are income beneficiaries of the trust with sprinkling powers, there is a planned termination of the trust for the benefit of the third generation beneficiaries, which is a taxable termination.
+A direct skip occurs when a donor makes a direct transfer to a third-generation beneficiary.
+A taxable distribution occurs when a donor makes a trust allowing for contingent distributions to be made to third-generation beneficiaries and such contingency occurs.
+In most life insurance trusts scenarios, where the surviving spouse or children are income beneficiaries of the trust with sprinkling powers, there is a planned termination of the trust for the benefit of the third-generation beneficiaries, which is a taxable termination.
 No tax is imposed on a GST that is protected by the annual gift exclusion or the generation-skipping transfer tax exemption ("GST Exemption").

 B. Unavailability of Annual Exclusion.
-The annual gift exclusion does not apply to any transfer to a trust for the benefit of an individual, unless the sole beneficiary of such trust is a third generation beneficiary.
+The annual gift exclusion does not apply to any transfer to a trust for the benefit of an individual, unless the sole beneficiary of such trust is a third-generation beneficiary.
 Since the traditional life insurance trust benefits not only grandchildren, but also the surviving spouse and children, it does not appear that the funding of future premium payments will be exempt from GST tax for this reason.

 C. Use of the GST Exemption.
 Under the automatic allocation rules, transfers not involving direct skips are not automatically allocated a GST Exemption.
-Since the typical life insurance trust is not a direct skip transfer, since there are other beneficiaries besides the grandchildren, such as the surviving spouse and children, certain action steps must be taken to allocate the GST Exemption to the transfer of an existing life insurance policy to a life insurance trust, where the ultimate beneficiaries are the grandchildren, and/or the transfer of future contributions to fund subsequent premium payments.
-A taxpayer may elect to allocate all or a portion of his or her GST Exemption to transfers that are not direct skips by filing a gift tax return, in which case, the GST Exemption will be allocated based on the value at the time of the transfer (as opposed to later at the time of the taxable termination involving the larger proceeds amount).
+Since the typical life insurance trust is not a direct skip transfer — because there are other beneficiaries besides the grandchildren, such as the surviving spouse and children — certain action steps must be taken to allocate the GST Exemption to the transfer of an existing life insurance policy to a life insurance trust, where the ultimate beneficiaries are the grandchildren, and/or the transfer of future contributions to fund subsequent premium payments.
+A taxpayer may elect to allocate all or a portion of his or her GST Exemption to transfers that are not direct skips by filing a gift tax return, in which case the GST Exemption will be allocated based on the value at the time of the transfer (as opposed to later at the time of the taxable termination involving the larger proceeds amount).
 Generally, with respect to the transfer of an already existing life insurance policy, the amount of GST Exemption will generally equal the policy's cash surrender value plus any unused (or remaining) premium already paid.
 For later paid premiums, the amount of GST Exemption used should equal the amount of the premium.

 Most gift and estate tax planning revolves around the use of leveraging.
 In addition to the leveraging of the estate tax exemption amount and the annual gift tax exclusions, the exclusion of appreciated assets is a traditional tax savings technique.
 Life insurance, perhaps the ultimate appreciating asset, provides a unique opportunity to save substantial transfer taxes through appropriate planning.
-When the benefits of second generation planning are utilized, the total tax savings over three generations can be even more substantial.
+When the benefits of second-generation planning are utilized, the total tax savings over three generations can be even more substantial.